 Interstate 520 Georgia / South Carolina

 Known as the Bobby Jones Expressway in Georgia and Palmetto Parkway in South Carolina, Interstate 520 encircles Augusta and North Augusta along a 23-mile loop.
-The freeway starts out with eight overall lanes and a concrete barrier median running south from I-20 and Georgia 232 to Wrightboro Road (Exit 2).
-This stretch includes a set of two-lane collector distributor roadways as it serves a bevy of retail areas and Augusta Mall.
+Running south from SR 232 and I-20 to Wrightboro Road (Exit 2), the freeway starts out with eight overall lanes separated by a concrete barrier median.
+Serving a bevy of retail areas and Augusta Mall, this stretch includes a pair of two-lane collector distributor roadways as it .

-The freeway carries six lanes south to the 2012-reconfigured interchange with U.S. 78 & 278 (Gordon Highway), which provides one of two routes (U.S. 1 being the other) connecting I-520 with Fort Gordon to the west.
-The interchange with U.S. 1 was also adjusted to remove loop ramps from I-520 to Deans Bridge Road.
-Beyond there, I-520 curves easterly to U.S. 25 and Georgia 56 on the south side of Augusta.
+The freeway carries six lanes south to the six-ramp parclo interchange with U.S. 78 & 278 (Gordon Highway), which along with U.S. 1 (Deans Bridge Road), provides one of two routes connecting I-520 with Fort Gordon to the west.
+Beyond there, I-520 curves around the south side of Augusta to U.S. 25 and SR 56 .

-The remainder of I-520 through Richmond County takes the loop northeast across Phinizy Swamp to industrial areas along the Savannah River and East Augusta.
-The freeway ended there until 2004, when the first leg of the Palmetto Parkway opened northward to Aiken County, South Carolina.
-Palmetto Parkway bisects suburban areas of North Augusta, but retains a rural four-lane feel to Interstate 20 by Mathis Lake.
+The remainder of I-520 through Richmond County takes the loop northeast across Phinizy Swamp to industrial areas along the Savannah River at East Augusta.
+The freeway ended there until 2004, when the first leg of Palmetto Parkway opened northward to Aiken County, South Carolina.
+Palmetto Parkway weaves through suburban areas of North Augusta along a rural four lane course to Interstate 20 by Mathis Lake.

-The designation of Interstate 520 was approved by AASHTO on October 28, 1977 for the Bobby Jones Expressway from Interstate 20 southward to New Savannah Road.
-Previously numbered as Georgia 232, the expressway ran south from I-20 to U.S. 1 (Dean Bridge Road) by 1975.
-I-520 appeared the Official Georgia Highway Map first in 1980, when Bobby Jones Expressway was completed east to Georgia 56 Spur.
+The designation of Interstate 520 was approved by AASHTO on October 28, 1977 along Bobby Jones Expressway southward from I-20 to New Savannah Road.
+Previously numbered as Georgia State Route 232, the expressway connected I-20 with U.S. 1 (Dean Bridge Road) by 1975.
+I-520 appeared the Official Georgia Highway Map first in 1980, when Bobby Jones Expressway was completed east to SR 56 Spur.

 The first of several extensions for Interstate 520 east and north opened on July 31, 1998.
 A $41-million, five mile section of freeway opened to traffic following a ribbon cutting ceremony.
 The extension lengthening I-520 east from New Savannah Road (Exit 10) to Sand Bar Ferry Road was approved in February 1989, with work on paving and bridge construction started in 1995.3